 In a relationship or an affair, there are two possible interpretations.
 You’re deeply in love, but you shouldn’t forget to care for yourself.
 While you and your partner form a great couple, neglecting your personal needs and desires can lead to coldness and passivity.

 Simply let what has already formed blossom without trying to control things.
-This card signifies a truly intimate relationship, almost an unspoken connection, which can be both platonic or romantic.
+This card signifies a truly intimate relationship, almost an unspoken connection, which can be both platonic and romantic.

 Another meaning for this card is that of a platonic, intellectual relationship that may not or should not reach the physical level.
 Some things are best left as they are; pure, untouched, and unspoiled by lust.

 It refers to falling in love with the idea of love itself, or to the desire of the forbidden, that which we cannot have.
 If that be the case, consider the complications and consequences of wanting such a relationship.
 Your heart will know the answer.